 Adam, Eve, and the Garden of Eden

-Genesis 2:16 - And the LORD God commanded the man, saying, "Of every tree of the garden thou mayest freely eat;
+And the Lord God commanded the man, saying, "Of every tree of the garden thou mayest freely eat;

-Genesis 2:17 - but of the tree of the knowledge of good and evil, thou shalt not eat of it.
+but of the tree of the knowledge of good and evil, thou shalt not eat of it.
 For in the day that thou eatest thereof, thou shalt surely die."
+(Genesis 2:16-17)

 In fact, the whole theme of the Adam and Eve story has to do with them exhibiting their own individual free will.
-For instance, one of the very first things it says God did after placing Adam in the garden is He brought the animals to Adam to see what he would call them.
+For instance, one of the very first things it says God did after placing Adam in the garden was to bring the animals to Adam to see what he would call them.

-Genesis 2:19 - And out of the ground the LORD God formed every beast of the field, and every fowl of the air, and brought them unto Adam to see what he would call them; and whatsoever Adam called every living creature, that was the name thereof.
+And out of the ground the Lord God formed every beast of the field, and every fowl of the air, and brought them unto Adam to see what he would call them; and whatsoever Adam called every living creature, that was the name thereof.
+(Genesis 2:19)

 Within the Bible, some of the more cryptic and confusing verses in the chapters to follow begin to make much more sense if the region was already populated when Adam was created.
-Like the unnamed 'others' that Cain expressed concern about in chapter four.
-A concern God validated by somehow 'marking' him to protect him from harm.
+Like the unnamed "others" that Cain expressed concern about in chapter 4.
+The concern God is validated by somehow "marking" him to protect him from harm.

-Genesis 4:15 - But the Lord said to him, “Not so; anyone who kills Cain will suffer vengeance seven times over. ” Then the Lord put a mark on Cain so that no one who found him would kill him.
+But the Lord said to him, “Not so; anyone who kills Cain will suffer vengeance seven times over. ” Then the Lord put a mark on Cain so that no one who found him would kill him.
+(Genesis 4:13-15)

-It also puts a whole new spin on the first few verses of chapter six that talk about the 'sons of God' finding the 'daughters of humans' beautiful and having children by them.
+It also puts a whole new spin on the first few verses of chapter 6, those which talk about the "sons of God" finding the "daughters of humans" beautiful and having children by them.
 This comes right in the middle of its explanation for why the flood was necessary.
-It even goes on to explain that humans are mortal and live less than a hundred and twenty years, contrary to the hundreds of years it says Adam and his descendants lived in chapter five.
+It even goes on to explain that humans are mortal and live less than a hundred and twenty years, contrary to the hundreds of years it says Adam and his descendants lived in chapter 5.

-Genesis 6:3 - And the LORD said, "My Spirit shall not always strive with man, for he also is flesh; yet his days shall be a hundred and twenty years."
+And the Lord said, "My Spirit shall not always strive with man, for he also is flesh; yet his days shall be a hundred and twenty years."
+(Genesis 6:1-3)

 This should be obvious, but many still hold onto the belief that the flood completely covered the entire Earth.
 Even in the traditional context this would not make sense as the flood occurred just 10 generations after Adam.
 So Adam's descendants could not have populated more than a small portion of the Earth.
 There would be no need in that sense to flood the entire planet.
 Not to mention the fact that the authors of the bible would have no sense of what global really means as the entirety of the Earth from their perspective was the land they lived in.

-Genesis 4:22 - And Zillah, she also bore Tubalcain, an instructor of every artificer in brass and iron; and the sister of Tubalcain was Naamah.
+And Zillah, she also bore Tubalcain, an instructor of every artificer in brass and iron; and the sister of Tubalcain was Naamah.
+(Genesis 4:20-22)

-These descendants are seven generations after Cain, which is the same number of generations Methuselah was from Seth.
+These descendants come seven generations after Cain, which is the same number of generations Methuselah was from Seth.
 Methuselah died the same year as the flood, probably in it.
-Specifically stating that these descendants 'fathered' or 'instructed' anyone would be totally pointless if Cain's descendants and everyone else were wiped out in the flood.
+Specifically stating that these descendants "fathered' or "instructed" anyone would be totally pointless if Cain's descendants and everyone else were wiped out in the flood.
 Plus, it's clear these verses are referring to individuals the intended reader is familiar with, so they couldn't be people who hadn't existed since the flood.

-Numbers 13:33 - And there we saw the Nephilim (the sons of Anak, who come from the Nephilim), and we seemed to ourselves like grasshoppers, and so we seemed to them.”
+And there we saw the Nephilim (the sons of Anak, who come from the Nephilim), and we seemed to ourselves like grasshoppers, and so we seemed to them.”
+(Numbers 13:32-33)

-Is this possible?
-Even if any physical remains that could potentially confirm this theory had been washed out to sea by a large flood, certainly the existence of beings like this would have left some sort of lasting impression.
-Especially if they existed for over sixteen hundred years in a region populated by humans.
+Even if any physical remains that could potentially confirm this theory had been washed out to sea by a large flood, certainly the existence of beings like this would have left some sort of lasting impression, especially if they existed for over sixteen hundred years in a region populated by humans.
 You might expect to see rapid advancements in intellectual and technological capabilities, like what appears to have happened with the Sumerians and the Egyptians.
-Or you might expect to see their influence reflected in the mythology written by these ancient civilizations, like what can be seen in the Sumerian/Akkadian/Babylonian, Greek, and Roman stories.
-Immortal beings who lived the equivalent of ten mortal lifespans, who were exceptionally wise and knowledgeable in agricultural practices, who were prone to human emotion, who bred with mortal humans and created beings of both bloodlines, then disappeared.
+Or you might expect to see their influence reflected in the mythology written by these ancient civilizations, like what can be seen in the Sumerian, Akkadian, Babylonian, Greek, and Roman stories: Immortal beings who lived the equivalent of ten mortal lifespans who were exceptionally wise and knowledgeable in agricultural practices, who were prone to human emotion, who bred with mortal humans and created beings of both bloodlines, then disappeared.